-Because it is difficult to isolate the system error (especially for the cell location effect) from the heterogeneous cell response experimentally, we performed a Monte Carlo simulation by R (R Foundation for Statistical Computing, version 2.10.1).
-First of all, we investigated MIF as a representative case.
-We assumed one chamber had two sets of 13 barcodes such that each of them has MIF antibodies.
-By randomly positioning a cell with a fixed protein secretion rate and getting the protein concentration at specific barcode positions, we can find out what variation depends purely on the cell location and barcode non-uniformity.
-The total amount of secreted MIF during 24 h was estimated based on our experimental result.
+Because it is difficult to isolate the system error (especially for the cell-location effect) from the heterogeneous cell response experimentally, we performed a Monte Carlo simulation by R (R Foundation for Statistical Computing, version 2.10.1).
+First of all, we investigate the case of MIF as a representative case.
+We assumed one chamber has two sets of 13 barcodes such that all of them have MIF antibodies.
+By randomly positioning a cell with a fixed protein secretion rate and getting the protein concentration at specific barcode positions, we can find out what is the variation that purely depends on the cell location and barcode non-uniformity.
+The total amount of secreted MIF during 24 hours was estimated based on our experimental result.
 The secretion rate was 4.84 pg/mL per min from the SCBC (used for the simulation) and 11 pg/mL per min from the bulk condition.
-The corresponding secretion rate of a single cell, back-calculated based on the chamber and cell size $(10 \,\mu m^3)$, was 0.065 nM/min.
-Values of parameters used in simulation can be found in Table 5.6.
-5000 data sets for the protein concentration distributions from randomly located single cells were generated by solving a diffusion equation with a custom made MATLAB code and the results were analyzed with R. The parameters used in the simulation are exactly the same as our experimental environment.
-The chamber is 2000 μ m in length and 100 μ m in width with two sets of DNA barcodes M-A and A-M from left to right.
-Each barcode is 20 μ m in width and 50 μ m in pitch (30 μ m gap between barcodes).
+The corresponding secretion rate of a single-cell, back-calculated based on the chamber and cell size (10μm3), was 0.065 nM/min.
+Values of parameters used in simulation can be found from Table B.4.
+5000 data sets for the protein concentration distributions from randomly located single-cell were generated by solving a diffusion equation with a custom made MATLAB code and the results were analyzed with R. The parameters used in the simulation are exactly the same as our experimental environment.
+The chamber is 2000 μm in length and 100 μm in width with two sets of DNA barcodes M-A and A-M from left to right.
+Each barcode is 20 μm in width with 50 μm in pitch (30μm gap between barcodes).
 The detection variation of the MIF protein due to the DNA uniformity obtained from the histogram of the calibration data set was incorporated to the analysis.
-Fig. 5.2C shows the histogram of the average fluorescence intensity from DNA sequence E (corresponding to MIF in the actual experiment) for 5000 single-cell cases.
+Fig. B.3.C shows the histogram of the average fluorescence intensity from DNA sequence E (corresponding to MIF in the actual experiment) for 5000 singlecell cases.
 For the barcode variability, the actual value of 7.3% was used.
-The final system error was 5.1% which is much smaller than the assay error from the experimental data sets, 55.2 %.
+The final system error was 5.1% which is a lot smaller than the assay error from the experimental data sets, 55.2 %.